 “It looked strange,” said Annie.
 Her skepticism isn’t uncommon.
 Most people have questions when they learn about a new financial tool.
 So, Annie did the only thing she could think of: she did her research.

 In 2018, General Assembly saw over 12,000 students finish its immersive programs in data science, software engineering, and user experience design.
 There was, however, one flaw.
 Half of its applicants, despite having passed the screening process, backed out from enrolling.

 As gleaned from its 2018 report titled “Untapped Potential”: “GA Immersives were unable to secure financing due to FICO credit score cutoffs often associated with private loans… As a result, students with limited credit history, a handful of penalties due to late payments, or other debt obligations are unable to secure financing—perpetuating a cycle that keeps them underskilled and underemployed.”

 81% of participants stated they felt more confident about their tech job prospects after attending a bootcamp.
 Get matched to a bootcamp today.

 The average bootcamp grad spent less than six months in career transition, from starting a bootcamp to finding their first job.

 General Assembly, in other words, was losing students due to exclusionary financing models.
 Coincidentally, that report came out the same year Annie was rejected for a private student loan.
 The reason: her credit score failed to make the cutoff.
 In August of 2018, General Assembly rolled out the Catalyst Program.

 ISA structures vary by institution.
 However, they do share one core principle.
-That is, to provide students the opportunity to learn now and pay later.
+That is, to provide students the opportunity to learn now and pay their debt later.
 More specifically, pay when they’re earning above a minimum income.

 To protect students, the ISA comes with safeguards in the form of a payment cap, minimum income threshold, set number of payments, and fixed payment window.
 This way, students are protected in both downside and upside scenarios.